LibraryCarpentry/lc-wikidata/episodes/04-advanced_editing.md

 questions:
 - "How to add reference and follow good practice?"
 objectives:
-- Use some tools for editing, e.g. TABernacle, Wikidata Games, QuickStatements, Source MetaData or Author Disambiguator/Author resolver
+- "Be familiar with some tools for editing, e.g. TABernacle, Wikidata Games, QuickStatements, Source MetaData or Author Disambiguator/Author resolver
-- Understand community norms around Wikidata and why they're important
+- "Know community norms around Wikidata and why they're important"
-- Be comfortable with collaborative, decentralized data creation e.g. carpentry participants should be able to identify gaps in Wikidata that could be filled not just by the participants themselves (and at the event) but by their community more broadly, or specific actors within it
+- "Be comfortable with collaborative, decentralized data creation e.g. carpentry participants should be able to identify gaps in Wikidata that could be filled not just by the participants themselves (and at the event) but by their community more broadly, or specific actors within it"
-- Add references appropriately
+- "Be able to add references appropriately"
-- Be able to compare process of editing to process of editing/adding metadata in existing library information systems (ILS, IR)...?
+- "Be able to compare process of editing to process of editing/adding metadata in existing library information systems (ILS, IR)...?"
-- Understanding Identifiers
+- "Know what Identifiers are and how to add them to a satement"
-- Connect to how this improves things for our patrons/users...
+- "Connect to how this improves things for our patrons/users..."

 keypoints:
 - "First key point.
 (FIXME)"